 Once upon a time, publishing your writing meant waiting months or even years from the moment you completed your manuscript to the time it’s actually published.
 And it took so much longer if you start from the idea pitching stage.

 This condition put writers in a position where they didn’t need to write faster unless they were on deadlines.
 Being a writer was generally a slow game.

 But the technology and the internet change that completely.
 You can publish your writing as fast as you can click the “Publish” button.
 This is not only applied to short articles, but also to full-fledged books.
 Amazon and the likes make it possible for anyone to publish their (digital) book to the world in literally one click.

 If your writing equals your income, it means the faster you can write the more money you can earn.

 It’s a simple equation.

-Of course, there are those who write to fulfil their emotional needs and not for monetary gain.
-They write only when their muse hit them with brilliant inspirations of unicorns and rainbows.
+Of course, there are those who write to fulfill their emotional needs and not for monetary gain.
+They write only when their muse hits them with brilliant inspirations of unicorns and rainbows.
 If you belong to this tribe, by all means, take your time to write.